 Check out these quirky travel memories ideas to get your creative juices flowing!

 So you just came from a trip with hundreds of photos and videos on your phone.
-Some of them you’ve even uploaded in Facebook and Instagram and others will end up in a boring photo album you’ll hardly see again.
+Some of them you’ve even uploaded in Facebook and Instagram.
+Others will end up in a boring photo album you’ll hardly see again.

-But you’ll never have the time or patience to go through all of them again.
-And more importantly, they don’t properly do a good job to make your memories immortalized.
+Let’s be real – you’ll never have the time or patience to go through all of them again.

 Don’t even get me started on the items and souvenirs that will suffer a long and slow death in a cabinet in your living room.